sux21/Experimental_Evolution/README.md

 2. What genetic changes occurred throughout EE to each isolate (de novo mutation, small sequence variants (indels)
 3. Can we detect HGT by examining presence/absence variation?

+# Samples used in this project
+- Original strains: starting populations at the start of this experimental evolution experiment.
+Number of strains is 56.
+- Experimental evolved strains: derived populations at the end of this experimental evolution experiment.
+Number of strains is 363.
 # Step 1 - Genome Assembly using SPAdes <br>

 ## Before Assembly